Reviews On Using Interceptor for Your Dog

 You should be aware that Sentinel does not kill flea eggs or adult fleas – it does kill adult flea larva and treat flea allergy dermatitis.

 When it comes down to it Sentinel is obviously the better choice if you are looking for flea protection as well.
-The cost for Sentinel is definitely going to be slightly more expensive, but what do you expect for extra protection in one medication?
+The cost for Sentinel is definitely going to be slightly more expensive.

 If you are looking for a heartworm preventative to give your dog you should always talk to your vet first.
 They will be able to tell you which product they personally would trust with their own dog.